GoldLabGrapeSPEC/QScout/README.md

 <p>The QScout suite is a collection of interacting QGIS Processing plugins for georeferencing and analyzing field
 scouting data.
+The plugins are run within QGIS on imported scouting data.
 QGIS is a Geographic Information Systems program similar to ArcGIS.
 <ul>
 <li>The <b>Pin Dropper</b> plugin takes data from a spreadsheet and puts them on a map.</li>
 <li>The <b>Pin Locator</b> plugin takes data on a map and gives them more numbers so you can understand where they are in relation to the map.</li>